 This article covers how you can open an account

-- If you’re opening it from within Portugal
+- If you’re opening a bank account from within Portugal

 Opening an account from abroad

 For whatever reason you may want to open a bank account from outside of Portugal as a non-resident (someone who doesn’t officially live in Portugal).

 Millennium BCP, for example, has a branch in London which many UK residents have visited in order to open an account without visiting Portugal.
 You will most likely need a NIF in order to do this, although some people have said the bank offered them a ‘temporary NIF’ in order to bypass this requirement.